Have Questions? We've got answers!

 When can new mentors join the 1stGen@Iowa Mentor Network?

 New mentors may request to be added to the 1stGen@Iowa Mentor Network at the start of each fall and spring semester.
-This is also when current mentors are given an opportunity to revise their mentor listing information or request to be removed from the network.
+This is also when current mentors are given an opportunity to revise their mentor bio information or request to be removed from the network.
 Keep on eye on this website each September and January for new enrollment information.

 Are you a current UI student, alum, or other member of the Hawkeye family who would like to be part of this network of support?